relentless-coder/docs-travis-ci-com/user/deployment/codedeploy.md

 ```
 {: data-file=".travis.yml"}

 Note that in this example, Travis CI will attempt to deploy to an existing CodeDeploy Application called MyApp in AWS Region `us-east-1`.

 A complete example can be found [here](https://github.com/travis-ci/cat-party/blob/master/.travis.yml).

-You can find your AWS Access Keys [here](https://console.aws.amazon.com/iam/home?#security_credential).
-It is recommended to encrypt that key.
+You need to use your root account keys that you can find [here](https://console.aws.amazon.com/iam/home?#security_credential).
+You need to encrypt the key, otherwise aws would raise an alarm.

 If your CodeDeploy application lives in any region other than `us-east-1` please add a region field to `.travis.yml` (see [AWS-region-to-deploy-to](https://docs.travis-ci.com/user/deployment/codedeploy#AWS-region-to-deploy-to)).